In order to create a positive environment for everyone attending Arcadia, please observe the following ground rules.

 Limited parking spaces are available at camp sites.
 Overflow parking is available in the main parking lot near the visitor center.

 Parking passes are required for all vehicles within the park.
 We are including parking passes in the registration cost for those who register with us before the retreat and will have these for our guests at the cabin.
 If you did not register for the retreat ahead of time and plan to "pay at the gate", you are responsible for purchasing your own parking pass upon arrival.
 Parking passes are typically around $10 per day.

 Cell phone and computer policy

-If you absolutely must stay connected, please keep your devices on silent or vibrate and take or make any calls or texts you need to away from the main campsites, workshops, rituals, and other group activities.
+If you absolutely must stay connected, please keep your devices on silent or vibrate and take or make any calls or texts you need to away from the main cabin, workshops, rituals, and other group activities.

 There will be one designated staff cell phone that will remain on (but silent) throughout the day so incoming guests can call to locate us.
 The staff cell phone will also be on in case of emergency.

 Photography will be allowed during the event and a staff photographer may be taking pictures for promoting future events.
 If you wish to take photos, please ensure that those persons in the photos do not mind being photographed.
-As with the cell phone and computer policy, please keep photography during the gathering as unobtrusive as possible.
+As with the cell phone and computer policy, please keep photography during the retreat as unobtrusive as possible.